pooltogether/v4-docs/docs/design/PrizePool.md

 The Canary Tier behaves as if the number of tiers is $n+1$ and the canary tier is tier $n$.

 - The canary tier has odds of occurring daily (as if it were the highest tier)
-- The canary tier's prize count is specially tuned
+- The canary tier's prize count is tuned so that the prize size would match the largest standard tier if the number of tiers was $n+1$

 The canary tier's role is to let us know whether it's worth offering $n+1$ tiers of prizes.
-This means that the canary tier prize size will match the prize tier $n$ if there were $n+1$ prize tiers.
+This means that the canary tier prize size for number of tiers $n$ will match the highest standard prize tier for $n+1$ prize tiers.

 ## Reserve